amarriage1/project-testing/README.md

 Compatible with DSS version: 6.X and higher<br>

 ## Plugin information
-Plugin is so dope dawg
+Plugin is so dope dawg.

+Issue didn't repro fam

 This plugin aims at enhancing interactions between Tableau Software products and DSS platform.
 [Tableau Software](https://tableau.com) offers a leading data visualisation engine available on several of their products (Tableau Server, Online, Desktop...).